Where are my fellow oatmeal raisin cookie aficionados?

 Taste test this dreamy batter.
 Truuuust me. ↑ ↑

 Let’s talk about the ease factor.
 Grab all of the ingredients and stir in a bowl.
 Ta da!
 You’re done with prep work.
-Super easy, just like my chocolate chip cookie granola bars.
+Super easy, just like my chocolate chip cookie granola bars and peanut butter oatmeal bars.

 Super soft oatmeal granola bars that taste like oatmeal raisin cookies!